sylphlab/zen-coder/memory-bank/progress.md

 - **Styling:** UnoCSS is set up but not yet applied to components.
 Existing CSS (`app.css`, `index.css`) might conflict or be redundant.

 ## Known Issues
+- Saving tool results to chat history is not yet implemented in `extension.ts`.
 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.
 - Search tool functionality relies on the external `search_files` tool (requires environment support).
 - `@vscode/webview-ui-toolkit` dependency is unused but still listed.